anthonycorletti/astrobase-showcase/pytorch-ml-lifecycle-full/README.md

 # PyTorch ML Lifecycle

-Collecting data, training, and deploying models used by an api with PyTorch on EKS with Astrobase.
+Learn about the ML model lifecycle with PyTorch, how to API-ify those models, and deploy them to EKS with Astrobase.

 This example is more involved, and takes about an hour to work through.